stitchdata/docs/_replication/replication-frequency.md

 To use anchor scheduling, you'll need to:

 - **Select a Replication Frequency** greater than an hour.
 One hour is the minimum frequency required to use anchor scheduling, as using an anchor time with a frequency less than an hour won't affect an integration's replication schedule.
 - **Define an Anchor Time**.
 An Anchor Time is the time that the Replication Frequency is "anchored" to, which Stitch will use to create a replication schedule.
-Anchor time
+Anchor times are available in half hour increments.

+### Job scheduling and anchor times

 {% capture loading-tip %}
 As scheduling affects the time a replication job starts - **not the time to loaded data** - you should factor in time for loading the data when setting an Anchor Time.
 To get an idea of your integration's average loading times, use the [Loading Reports]({{ link.replication.loading-reports | prepend: site.baseurl }}).